luigira/JUST-RG350M-/README.md

 SO to eduardofilo and his RG350_auto_ra_installer (https://github.com/eduardofilo/RG350_auto_ra_installer) as I use it as template for compile retroarch for original firmware.

-This version aims for a relaible experience, I really enjoyed Adam Image but it was super unstable on my device bc of the OpenDingux beta firmware, so I decided to compile retroarch for original stock firmware and put all togheter on an image.
+This version aims for a relaible experience, I really enjoyed Adam Image but it was super unstable on my device bc of the OpenDingux beta firmware, so I decided to compile retroarch for original stock firmware and put all together on an image.

 Also I prefer the gambatte-dms (https://github.com/bardeci/gambatte-dms) and reGBA (https://github.com/jdgleaver/ReGBA) emuators on the 350M so I aim for it, I complement it all with Simplemenu (https://github.com/fgl82/simplemenu) and a Gameboy theme (https://github.com/Yarkiebrown/GameBoy-Theme) and voila!